 The longer a stain sits on your clothing, the tougher it is to remove.
 So, acting quickly is important.
 You’ll need to pre-treat the stain first.
 Throwing it into the laundry machine without doing so risks ruining your clothing forever.
 Remember to blot the stain gently.
 Scrubbing or rubbing may seem like a good approach, but it usually sets the stain in deeper.

-There are different remedies for treating stains depending on what you spill on it, and you’ll want to read the garment label trying anything to make sure you don’t ruin your clothing item.
+There are different remedies for treating stains depending on what you spill on it, and you’ll want to read the garment label before trying anything to make sure you don’t ruin your clothing item.
 For many stains and fabrics, blotting the stain and soaking it in cold water with detergent or an all-purpose stain removal may suffice.

 What about specific type of stains?